0

 Data acquisition: CanOpen fieldbus system.

-*The WAXS setup is typically used only on samples with concentration higher than 10 mg/ml.
+*The WAXS setup was typically used only on samples with concentration higher than 10 mg/ml.

 References